danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 We need the `@testable import` since the extension is internal and can only be accessed within the library, as well as in testable imports.

-Now press `Cmd+U` to launch the test runner.
-It should run without problems and all tests should pass.
-As a good tester, you know that you always need more tests, but that's for another time.
+Press `Cmd+U` to launch the test runner.
+It should run without problems and all tests pass.

-## Publish the package
+## Publishing the package

-The last part now is to publish the package.
-This can easily be as much work as creating the package, since you should put effort into:
+The last part is to publish the package.
+This can easily involve as much work as creating the package, since you should put effort into:

-* `A great name` that communicates what the package is all about.
+* `A great name` that communicates what it's all about.
-* `A great readme` that explains the package, how it's used etc.
+* `A great readme` that explains what it does, how it's used etc.
-* `A stunning logo` to...well, you don't have to, but it's fun.
+* `A stunning logo` to...well, you don't have to, but it's pretty fun.
-* `A basic demo app` to make it easy for users to give your package a try.
+* `A basic demo app` to make it easy for users to test your package.
-* `Documentation` to make it easy for people to learn how to use your package.

 For now, though, just push it up to GitHub so that we can try it our in a real Xcode project.
 You can then add it with SPM, using the branch name, since we don't have a version yet.

-As soon as you create a version tag, e.g. `0.1`, you can ask SPM to use versions instead of branch names.
-This gives you additional capabilities to define version ranges to auto-bump to.

-## Add the package to a new app
+## Adding the package to a new app

-Let's create a new iOS app and see if the package works.
-Create a SwiftUI project and navigate to the SPM dependency manager under `Project/Swift Packages`.
+Let's create a new iOS app test the package.
+Create a SwiftUI project and navigate to the SPM Dependency Manager under `Project/Swift Packages`.

 Add a new dependency and enter the url to your repo.
 If you haven't created a repo of your own, you can use this url instead: `https://github.com/danielsaidi/SwiftUIKit`.

-After Xcode has synced SPM dependencies, you can now `import` the library and use it in your app:
+After Xcode has synced dependencies, you can `import` the library and use it in your app:

 ```swift
 import YourPackageName // or SwiftUIKit if you use my library